cosmos/ibc-go/docs/migrations/v2-to-v3.md

 ```

 This ensures that the new module's stores are added to the multistore before the migrations begin.
-The host and controller submodule keys only need to be added if the chain integrates those submodules.
-For example, if a chain chooses not to integrate a controller submodule, it does not need to add the controller key to the `Added` field.

 ### Genesis migrations